DVCone/flutter_course/courses/Section 2.md

 - ? = defined a variable can be null.
 - ?? = to handle null value.
 - ! = defined a variable was not null anymore.
-- late = to ensure there is inialization variable before execute a variable maybe have null value.
+- late = to ensure there is initialization variable before execute a variable maybe have null value.

 Null Safety feature is introduce in flutter v.2.12.
 ```dart